AmigoCap/GPSFlow/README.md

 </table>

 This visualization allows you to download your own data, but first you need to process it (see below).
 Once it is done, juste click on "Use your own file".
-If you are interested on the process of the data, you can see our word and algorithms explained in details in "R&D".
+If you are interested on the process of the data, you can see our work and algorithms explained in details in "R&D".

 ## How to execute gpsflow